 What is the purpose of MLA In-text citation of a Poem?

-- The main purpose of MLA In-text citation of a Poem is to indicate within your assignment the sources of the information you have used to write your research work or assignment and in turn, demonstrates support for your ideas, arguments and views.
+- The main purpose of MLA In-text citation of a Poem is to indicate within your assignment the sources of the information you have used to write your research work or assignment and in turn, demonstrate support for your ideas, arguments and views.

 - Another main purpose of MLA In-text citation of a Poem is plagiarism.
-If you make use someone else’s online article and fail to acknowledge them, you may be accused of plagiarism and infringing copyright if noticed.
+If you make use of someone else’s online article and fail to acknowledge them, you may be accused of plagiarism and infringing copyright if noticed.

 - Another main purpose of MLA In-text citation is to direct your readers to your sources through your Works Cited list at the end of your academic work.